wp-plugins/marketing-toolbar/readme.txt

 Its initial version, you have to do some manual change in this version = 2.0 =
 Its fully automated and professional.

+= 2.1 =
+Auto Upgrade featued is added for Previous toolbar plugin